Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Results and Discussion

-\textbf{End-task awareness improves over task-agnostic pre-training}~ Table \ref{table:TAPT-results} compares TAPT to its end-task aware variants.
-Just as in \citet{gururangan2020don}, we observe that performing task adaptive pre-training improves upon just fine-tuning RoBERTa.
-However, note that introducing the end-task by way of multi-tasking with the TAPT MLM objective leads to a significant improvement in performance.
+Table \ref{table:TAPT-results} compares TAPT to its end-task aware variants.
+As in \citet{gururangan2020don}, we observe that performing task adaptive pre-training improves upon just fine-tuning RoBERTa.
+However, note that introducing the end-task by multi-tasking with the TAPT MLM objective leads to a significant improvement in performance.
 This improvement is consistent across the 3 tasks we evaluate against.
 We find that both \etam~ and \metam~achieve similar results in this setting.
-In Appendix \ref{appendix:5}, we show that the gains from end-task awareness are not restricted to only text data; we observe similar trends for image classification.